 Getting Started with Barrd

 Barrd gives Claude persistent memory across sessions.
-Connect it once, and every conversation starts with full context — tasks, plans, decisions, and where you left off.
+Connect it once, and every conversation picks up where you left off.

 Prerequisites